Kilis: History

 Although there aren't any definite information related to its foundation, today's Kilis mainly developed and became urbanized during the Ottoman period.
 However, traces of important cities found in the near surroundings of Kilis and the historical documents prove that important centres were always present here in every period.
 In the tablets belonging to the Assyrian period, the name 'Ki-li-zi' is written in cuneiform and a city named as "Ciliza Sive Urnagiganti" during the Roman Empire period is mentioned.

 In addition to centers such as Kirus antique city, Oylum Höyük, Ravanda Castle, Ilezi and Tarzime Han, many other residential areas starting from the Neolithic period have also been discovered in the surrounding of Kilis as a result of archaeological surface explorations.
 Hittite, Greek, Persian, Roman, Byzantine, Crusader, Mamluk and Ottoman periods were experienced in the region respectively.

-During the late 12th the Kilis and Around became the seat of the Emirate of Kilis, a Kurdish-ruled emirates established c.
+During the late 12th and centuries the Kilis and Aroud became the seat of the Emirate of Kilis, a Kurdish-ruled emirate established c.
 1181/1183 under the aegis of the Ayyubid dynasty.
 The emirate continued in varying degrees of autonomy through the Mamluk period and into the early years of the Ottoman era until its final incorporation c.
 1610.

 As a result of the researchers, it has been determined that the 2 oldest structures (Ulu Mosque, 1388 and Katrancı Mosque, 1460) in the city center of Kilis belong to the Mamluk Period.
 Besides these two mosques approximately 135 monumental structures have being constructed since 1516 during the Ottoman Period.